 Spread it out evenly in the crust and set the pie aside to cool completely.

-Add a layer of whipped cream on top (I whipped heavy whipping cream with a small amount of added sugar), then shave some chocolate on top (how to do that is in the tips in the recipe below).
+Add a layer of whipped cream on top (I whip heavy whipping cream with a small amount of added powdered sugar), then shave some chocolate on top (how to do that is in the tips in the recipe below).
 Refrigerate it for several hours or overnight, then slice and eat.

 Here are a few final reasons why Chocolate Cream Pie is an especially good idea:

 - #7: You don’t even have to bother with a homemade crust if you don’t want to.

 - #8: See number 4 again.

 - #9: Because everyone you serve this to will love you forever.